 Overall, I'm pleased with how Tangerine turned out.
 There are a few bad welds and already some nicks in the paint, but I did an excellent job for my first bike.
 The riding feeling is also fairly smooth, but my perception may be somewhat skewed since I haven't ridden a bike seriously in a while.
 As for the basket, I've made a design but have yet to finish it since I already have a back rack that is sufficient to hold my backpack or my groceries.

 I'm excited to ride Tangerine more and all the places we'll go to in the future.
+I'm also considering electrifying Tangerine using the mounting brackets I welded during the initial construction.
+I found a front wheel hub motor and have done some research on potential battery packs.

-1.44 mi (2.32 km)
+4.52 mi (7.27 km)

 instead, it's a collection of little things that I feel didn't deserve a full feature.